gcwioro/vite-plugin-vue-i18n-typescript/README.md

 Both structures work automatically - the plugin detects your locale code from filenames and merges multiple files per locale when needed.

-## Why Choose This Plugin?
+## 🏆 Why Choose This Plugin? - Better Alternative to @intlify/unplugin-vue-i18n

-This plugin is an alternative to `@intlify/unplugin-vue-i18n` with several improvements:
+This plugin is a modern alternative to `@intlify/unplugin-vue-i18n` with significant improvements in type safety, performance, and developer experience:

 **Performance**